 There really is not much to not like about this pan

 t-fal pan reviews: Best nonstick saute pan for bigger meals

 Best nonstick Saute pan – Oven Safe Jumbo Cooker 5-Quart Saute Pan with Glass Lid

 Additionally, it is oven safe up to 350 degrees since the handles are made with bakelite.
-Finally, though the pan features a nonstick coating as opposed to anodized aluminum or ceramic, it is 100 percent PFOA, lead and cadmium free.
+Finally, though the pan features a nonstick coating as opposed to anodized aluminium or ceramic, it is 100 per cent PFOA, lead and cadmium free.